Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 2. Green items: released with various methods are worth 1/10 of the PIV.
 In the later stages, they make for most of the score gain, they are mainly meant to be the items that INCREASE PIV (more on that later) but once you hit stage 4 the number of bullets starts to make the score gain from them really important

-Minor methods to increase score include the usual shooting down enemies and spell card bonus (SCB)
+Minor methods to increase score include the usual shooting down enemies and spell-card bonus (SCB)

 ## Increasing PIV
 [hr_minor]